Minnesota adopts 'clean car' rules requiring more electric vehicles

 The group hasn't decided future legal options, and Lambert told the Star Tribune: "Everything is still on the table."

-A core issue for Senate Republicans has been that the Walz Administration pursued top-down rule-making to establish the clean car standards, instead of working through the Legislative process.
-Senate Majority Leader Paul Gazelka, R-East Gull Lake, issued a statement accusing Walz of being on an "ego trip" both issuing mandates and evoking emergency powers during the COVID pandemic.
+A core issue for Senate Republicans has been that the Walz administration pursued top-down rule-making to establish the clean car standards, instead of working through the legislative process.
+Senate Majority Leader Paul Gazelka, R-East Gull Lake, issued a statement accusing Walz of being on an "ego trip" by both issuing mandates and evoking emergency powers during the COVID pandemic.

-Rep. Josh Heintzeman, R-Nisswa, echoed that, issuing a statement saying the new standard "requires dealerships to stock electric vehicles, even if there is zero consumer demand."
+Rep. Josh Heintzeman, R-Nisswa, echoed that in a statement saying the new standard "requires dealerships to stock electric vehicles, even if there is zero consumer demand."

 At Monday's event, Walz countered that consumer demand is there and will increase as prices come down.